 Creative 63rd Royal Naval Division Memorial at Gavrelle

 I thought this monument to the very active Royal Naval Division for their work at the Battle of Arras deserved an "A" for imagination.
 It tells the story of the action by representing the division with an anchor caught in the ruins of a town.
 After the tough fight to capture Gavrelle, the division had a tougher time breaking out of the town as the Germans surrounded it with traps and ambush spots.

-My Favorite British Lion on the West Front, Hype Park Corner, Plugstreet
+My Favorite British Lion on the Western Front, Hyde Park Corner, Plugstreet

 Just love this guy!